eliotwrobson/tqdm/README.md

 ### `write(s, file=sys.stdout, end="\n")`

-Print a single string via tqdm without overlapping with the progress bar.
+Print a single string via tldm without overlapping with the progress bar.
 For most use cases, `tldm.print()` is more convenient.

 ```python
 from tldm import tldm